GreenIron/FAA-NLP-Project/README.md

 This dataset is currently qui airplanes/rotorcrafts-oriented, but the FAA is adding more and more data for space travels.

-The following pdf made PdfReader crash really bad, but I didn't investigate further:
+The following pdf made PdfReader crash really bad, but I didn't investigate further (I just noted that those happened to be the oldest indexed FAA documents):
 * [CAM 1: Supplement No. 1; New Issuance System - Change of date of CAM 1 to December 15, 1959](https://drs.faa.gov/browse/excelExternalWindow/FAA000000000000000CAM1_121559PDF.0001?modalOpened=true)
 * [CAM 4b: Supplement No. 1; Certification and Operation of Certain Airplanes forthe Department of the Interior in the Trust Territory of the Pacific Islands](https://drs.faa.gov/browse/excelExternalWindow/FAA00000000000000CAM4b_050160PDF.0001?modalOpened=true)
 * [CAM 51: Supplement No. 2; 51.17 - Standard of Performance](https://drs.faa.gov/browse/excelExternalWindow/FAA00000000000000CAM51_060851PDF.0001?modalOpened=true)